frederic-perez/AmE-dictionary/data/dictionary.md

 __whatnot__ _n_ :four::hammer:
 __Wheat Belt__ _n_ The part of North America where wheat is the primary crop.
 __wheat__ _n_ :mute:[w~~h~~eat]
-__wheedle__ _v_ :four::dart: /WEE-dul/ Wheedle means “to use soft words or flattery,” usually for the purpose of persuading someone to do something or to give you something.
+__wheedle__ _v_ :five::dart::smiling_imp: /WEE-dul/ Wheedle means “to use soft words or flattery,” usually for the purpose of persuading someone to do something or to give you something.
 It is often used disapprovingly, and is frequently followed by the word _into_, as in “wheedle one’s way into favor.”
 To obtain through the use of flattery or guile: _a swindler who wheedled my life savings out of me._ _The sales clerk tried to wheedle us into spending more money than we wanted._ _We managed to wheedle the juicy details about her date out of her._
 __wheel of fortune__ _n_ (game)
 __wheel well__ _n_ _The Corvette’s wheel well._
 __wheel__ _v_ :mute:[w~~h~~eel]